 Only 3 ingredients are needed for this pumpkin pie dessert.
 The recipe can be found here.

 These brownies contain chickpeas and no added sugar.
 They are naturally sweetened by adding dates, and you would never know there are chickpeas in them!
 If you are wondering whether a brownie recipe that contains dates and chickpeas tastes like dates and chickpeas, the answer is no – it tastes like brownies!
 The recipe can be found here.

 5. Fabulous Fudge Alternative: Chocolate PB Balls

 Fudge, for many of you, is probably considered a forbidden food.
-Traditional chocolate fudge has approximately 22 grams of carb, less than 1 gram of protein, and less than 1 gram of fiber per 1 ounce serving.
-This recipe contains just 14 grams of carb and has 11 grams of protein and 3 grams of fiber per serving.
+Traditional chocolate fudge has about 22 grams of carbs, less than 1 gram of protein, and less than 1 gram of fiber per 1 ounce serving.
+This recipe contains just 14 grams of carbs and has 11 grams of protein and 3 grams of fiber per serving.
 The extra protein and fiber will help keep you feeling satisfied longer and hopefully curb your sweet tooth.
 The recipe can be found here.

 6. Peanut Butter Crunch Strawberries

 This recipe uses just 3 ingredients and takes just minutes to prepare.
 The fat and protein from the peanut butter and peanuts will help slow down the absorption of the carbs in the strawberries.
 Eating this treat frozen will help you enjoy it at a slower pace.
 The recipe can be found here.